arian1123/TwitterEmotionIntensity/Final System/README.md

 **Stage 2 feature extraction:**

 1) Extract all the features.
-The features inculude tf-idf, bag of words, edinburgh embeddings, glove embeddings, hash tag intensities, emoji lexicon, and Affect lexicon features including AFINN, BingLiu, MPQA, NRC-EmoLex, NRC-Hash-Emo, NRC-Hash-Sent, NRC10E, Sentiment140, SentiStrength.
+The features include tf-idf, bag of words, edinburgh embeddings, glove embeddings, hash tag intensities, emoji lexicon, and Affect lexicon features including AFINN, BingLiu, MPQA, NRC-EmoLex, NRC-Hash-Emo, NRC-Hash-Sent, NRC10E, Sentiment140, SentiStrength.
 2) Reduce the dimensions of lexicon features because these features are sparse and their dimensions are high.
 3) Save them in files under the folder named data (i.e. Features_reg, Features_oc, and 2017FeaturesReg).